gphotosuploader/gphotos-uploader-cli/README.md

 # Google Photos uploader CLI

-While the official tool only supports Mac OS and Windows, this brings an uploader to Linux too.
+While the official tool only supports macOS and Windows, this brings an uploader to Linux too.
 Lets you upload photos from, in theory, any OS for which you can compile a Go program.

 See the [documentation site](https://gphotosuploader.github.io/gphotos-uploader-cli) for more information about this CLI.